instaloader/instaloader/README.rst

 `requests <https://pypi.python.org/pypi/requests>`__, which
 will be installed automatically, if it is not already installed.

-How to automatically download pictures from Instagram
+How to Automatically Download Pictures from Instagram
 -----------------------------------------------------

 To **download all pictures and videos of a profile**, as well as the